ParentSquare/faulty/README.md

 ## API Docs

-API docs can be read inline in the source or generated with Ruby `yard`:
+API docs can be read [on rubydoc.info][api docs], inline in the source code, or you can generate them yourself with Ruby `yard`:

 ```sh
 bin/yardoc